 Our connection to Locke House is through Richard's mentor John W. Thorp, the noted aeronautical engineer, and his wife Kay.
 (That story was the basis for an HGTV "Restore America" feature.)

 At Kay's request, we moved from Alexandria, Virginia, to Lockeford with our daughter Kerri to save John's ancestral house and aeronautical legacy.
-And thus began a very different lifestyle for us all.
+And thus began a very different lifestyle for us all as we established Lockeford's first (and only) bed and breakfast inn.

 To honor Kay's request, Richard has displays of John Thorp's accomplishments in the inn and barn workshop.
 He supports aircraft enthusiasts and builders who have interest in John's designs, especially the T-18.